 The other main way of getting a totally 'free' loan is to take out a credit card that offers 0% interest on new purchases.

 How much can I borrow?
 A credit card will normally indicate what its maximum credit limit is before you apply.
 However, the credit limit you're offered might be much lower, and (like an overdraft) will depend on your personal financial circumstances.

 How long is the money interest-free?
 This depends on the credit card.
-Currently the longest 0% offers come from the Post Office Matched Card and Sainsbury's Nectar Purchase Credit Card which both boast a 27-month 0% period.
+Currently the longest 0% offers come from Sainsbury’s Bank Purchase Credit Card which offers a 31-month 0% period.

 What to watch out for: When your 0% deal ends, you'll be charged a very high level of interest on your remaining balance (typically APR of up to 20%) – so it's crucial you clear your balance before this happens.